hontas/queryStringParser/README.md

 });
 ```

-First we *describe* what it is we will be testing, `queryStringParser`.
-Inside of the anonymous function callback comes our tests, defined by *it*.
-You don't have to begin all of the tests names	 with *should* but I think it's a good way to start a sentence that will be describing a test, so I'm going with that.

-The *it* also takes an anonymous function callback, and it's within this that we perform our test using *expect*.
-There are other ways to test, more on that [here][mocha] and [here][Chai].
+First we `describe` what it is we will be testing: *"queryStringParser"*.
+Then we describe what `it` is we expect: *"should be a function"*.
+And last we test if our `expect`-ations are true.

 Save the file and take a look at the test in your shell - it should fail.
 To fix it open up `js/queryStringParser.js` and enter: